samsch/nestit/README.md

 UPDATED:

-Previously my notes here state that using Nestit was probably a good performance choice for normal amounts of query data.
+Previously my notes here stated that using Nestit was probably a good performance choice for normal amounts of query data.
 This was based on some flawed tests which didn't have the appropriate data indexes on the foreign key fields.
 Missing those indexes causes the json_agg queries to take *much* longer.

-With indexes on the foreign keys, using json_agg with various types of joins will generally perform the best across a variety of query result sizes and nesting levels.
+With indexes on the foreign keys, using json_agg with various types of joins will generally perform better across a variety of query result sizes and nesting levels than using Nestit with plain join output.

 ### Some very un-scientifically sourced numbers.